Dynamic Offloading Loading Optimization in distributed Fault Diagnosis system with Deep Reinforcement Learning Approach: The Intelligent Fault Diagnosis System Model

-\ Consider an offloading-enabled wireless network that includes $M$ MEC servers and $K$ users as shown in Fig. \ref{Network_model}.
-Let $\mathcal{M}=\{1,\cdots,M\} $and $\mathcal{K}=\{1,\cdots,K\}$ be the sets of the MEC servers and the users, respectively.
-Suppose that the MEC server has stronger computing capability than the user, so partial tasks can be offloaded to the MEC server for processing.
-The system time are divided into consecutive time frames with equal time period $\tau_0$ and the time indexed by $t\in T=\{0,1,\cdots\}$.
-At time $t$, we denote the CSI between the $m$-th MEC server and the $k$-th user as $h_{km}(t)$ and the size of the task at user $k$ as $C_k(t)$.
-In the considered MEC network, we assume that communications are operated in an orthogonal frequency division multiple access framework and a dedicate subchannel with bandwidth $B$ is allocated for each user for the partial task offloading.
-Suppose that user $k$ communicates with MEC server $m$, the received signal at MEC $m$ is represented as
+In the considered network of intelligent fault diagnosis systems, the communications are operated in an orthogonal frequency division multiple access framework, and a dedicated subchannel with bandwidth $B$ is allocated for each intelligent terminal for the partial task offloading.
+Supposing that intelligent terminal $k$ communicates with MEC server $m$, the received signal at MEC $m$ receiver can be represented as

-where $s_k$ denotes the symbols transmitted from user $k$ with unit power and $p_k^o(t)$ is the utilized power at user $k$, $n_{m,k}$ denotes the received additive Gaussian noise with power $N_0$.
-Here we assume that the channel gains $h_{m,k}(t)$ follows the finite-state Markov chain.
-And the communication rate between MEC server $m$ and user $k$ is give by
+where $s_k $ denotes the symbols transmitted from intelligent terminal $k$, $p_k^o(t)$ is the utilized power at intelligent terminal $k$, and $n_{m,k}$ denotes the received additive Gaussian noise with power $N_0$.
+Here the channel gains $h_{m,k}(t)$ follows the finite-state Markov chain (FSMC), and thus the communication rate between MEC server $m$ and intelligent terminal $k$ is give by